New Orleans Naturalization and Citizenship Lawyers

 Becoming a US citizen is the dream of many people.
 The process, however, can be complex, and even a small error can keep you from taking the next steps.
 Working with an immigration attorney can make a real difference, and can help you move through the process more effectively and quickly.

-At the Law Office of James A. Graham, our immigration lawyers in New Orleans and Slidell help immigrants and lawful permanent residents start on the path to citizenship.
+At the Law Office of James A. Graham, our immigration lawyers in New Orleans help immigrants and lawful permanent residents start on the path to citizenship.
 We ensure the forms and documents are correct and submitted where they need to go.
 We prepare you for the personal examination by a USCIS officer.
 We also review many practical issues such as the training you may need to pass the English and civics tests.
 If you dream of becoming an American, give us a call; we can get started together.

 Who can seek US citizenship through the naturalization process?